Real-hackbard/Registry-Cleaner/README.md

 * [HKEY_CURRENT_USER\SOFTWARE\..](https://learn.microsoft.com/en-us/windows/win32/sysinfo/predefined-keys)
 * [HKEY_LOCAL_MACHINE\SOFTWARE\..](https://learn.microsoft.com/en-us/windows/win32/sysinfo/predefined-keys)

 Once the search is complete, the existence of the file associated with the invalid registry entry can be checked.
 Deleting registry entries should be approached with caution; before doing so, you must be certain whether or not the key is truly invalid.
+For this reason, two of these hotkey paths for deletion are disabled and must be enabled manually.

 </br>
 </br>